 Instead, you can load money directly to the card by direct depositing your paycheck, using the mobile check deposit feature in the app, or applying cash to the card at one of the accepted retailers.

 Because this isn’t a credit card, a credit check isn’t required prior to opening an account.
+These are excellent options if you’ve needed to resort to bad credit loans, payday loans online, or other personal loans no credit check in the past.
 Additionally, you won’t be able to spend more money than what’s in the current balance.

 The NetSpend debit cards are available with either the Visa or Mastercard logo depending on your preference.
 And you can easily sign up through their website.